 New Dawgs will meet with staff and current students to receive information on scholarships and majors, participate in a Q&A session, and tour our teaching and research facilities.

 Journalism Building - Suite 309D, Presentation begins at 2:30 p.m.
 Session from 2:30-3:30 p.m.

 The Grady College of Journalism and Mass Communication is one of the oldest and most distinguished communications programs in the country.
 It’s three departments – Journalism, Advertising and Public Relations, and Entertainment & Media Studies – rank among the most respected in the nation.
 Grady students choose from a rich array of rigorous courses, as well as inspiring study abroad and domestic field study programs and a number of other experiential learning opportunities that prepare them for leadership.

-*Special Information Sessions known as Grady Days are available on the following dates: 2/17, 3/24, 4/21.
+*Special Information Sessions known as Grady Days are available on the following dates: 3/23 and 4/20.
 Grady Day Information Sessions meet from 2:30-4:00 p.m. beginning in Room 412 of the Journalism Building and includes a tour of the facilities.
-April 21st is held on a New Dawgs date and will be available for attendees of New Dawgs interested in Grady College.

 Candler Hall - Main Lobby Area, Individual meetings begin at 12:30 p.m.
 Advisor available from 12:30-1:30 p.m.

 The School of Public and International Affairs (SPIA) was created in 2001 from the department of political science and prepares students for good citizenship and careers in public life, and trains future generations of scholars in the fields of international affairs, political science, and public administration and policy with the Master's in Public Administration degree ranked 4th in the nation by U.S. News & World report.